big-unibo/llm4dfm-develop/README.md

 Configuration files, script to automate run are collected in `src/resources` module.

 - `pipeline-config.yml  -- contains configuration of the run`
-- `visualisation-config.yml  -- contains configuration of the second step`
+- `credentials.yml  -- contains configuration of the second step`
+- `visualisation-config.yml  -- contains configuration of visualisation and csv graph generation`
 - `automatic-run.sh  -- script to automate runs`
 - `yml.html  -- script to compare ground-truth and output via visualisation`